 Sixty-four other countries have labeling requirements in place to enable consumers to make informed, healthy decisions about their food selection, including fifteen European countries, Russia, Japan, China, Australia, and New Zealand.

-Tell the FDA its time for the United States to join the rest of the modern world and mandate clear labeling of all foods containing GMOs.
+Tell the FDA it's time for the United States to join the rest of the modern world and mandate clear labeling of all foods containing GMOs.

-As the current commissioner of the Federal Food and Drug Administration, you are in a unique position to make healthy history.
+You are in a unique position to make healthy history.
 The failure of the U.S. to join the rest of the world in labeling GMOs is shameful and ultimately unjust.

 There have been no complete epidemiological studies on the possible impact of GMOs, but there is research that suggests unsettling developments, such as insecticides for genetically modified corn showing up in human bloodstreams.
 There is also reason to believe that GMOs have had a role in the increase in childhood allergies.